-Churchwardens are requested to take a general responsibility for the clergy house during an interregnum.
-They are asked to arrange the inspection of the house at least twice a week, both internally and externally.
+Churchwardens have legal responsibilities for a parsonage and are requested to take a general responsibility for all clergy houses during an interregnum.
+They are asked to arrange the inspection of the house at least weekly, both internally and externally.

-When an occupier leaves the Property, they are asked to:-
+When an occupier leaves the Property, they are asked to:

-1 Gas and electricity meters should be read for the appropriate authority and bills for supplies, up to the departure date, forwarded to the new address.
+- 11.1 Gas and electricity meters should be read for the appropriate authority and bills for supplies, up to the departure date, forwarded to the new address.
 Supplies should then be transferred to the Diocese.
-Please inform the Property Department of the name of the supplier together with the final readings.

-- 2 The telephone company should also be informed and arrangements made for the payment of outstanding charges.
+Please inform the Property Department of the name of the supplier together with the final readings. - 11.2 The telephone company should also be informed and arrangements made for the payment of outstanding charges.
 If a PCC wish to retain the telephone number then the billing responsibility should be transferred to the PCC, or to a churchwarden or PCC member.
 Failure to arrange for the transfer will result in disconnection of the line and likely loss of the number.
-The Diocese will not meet the costs of maintaining telephone lines to vacant houses (however see section 12 below). - 3 Water must not be turned off at the mains.
-During the winter months (October to March), the house should be heated to a minimum temperature of 8 degrees Celsius with the heating controls set on 'constant'.
+The Diocese will not meet the costs of maintaining telephone lines to vacant houses (however see section 12 below).

+- 11.3 Water must not be turned off at the mains.
+During the winter months (October to March), the house should be heated with the thermostat set to 8 degrees Celsius with the heating controls set on 'constant'.
 If this is done then the cost of heating in this manner will usually be borne by the Diocese.
-The Diocese may decide to completely drain down the water services in a vacant house, in which case the churchwardens will be advised and the heating need not be run. - Contents should be completely removed from the property, including from all lofts, garages and outbuildings.
+The Diocese may decide to completely drain down the water services in a vacant house, in which case the churchwardens will be advised and the heating need not be run. - 11.4 Contents should be completely removed from the property, including from all lofts, garages and outbuildings.
 Arrangements should be made for any parish record documents and equipment to be transferred to the church or other location for safe keeping.
-Arrangements should be made with the Rural Dean or Archdeacon regarding storage of any confidential documents. - 5 Keys should be passed to a trusted 'key holder' and the Property Department notified of their name and contact details. - 6 Whilst empty it is important to maintain the house so that it appears 'lived in'.
-Our insurers require that all locks, bolts and protective security devices should be put in operation and the house should be inspected, both externally and internally, a minimum of twice weekly.
+Arrangements should be made with the Rural Dean or Archdeacon regarding storage of any confidential documents. - 11.5 Keys should be passed to a trusted 'key holder' and the Property Department notified of their name and contact details. - 11.6 Whilst empty it is important to maintain the house so that it appears 'lived in'.
+Our insurers require that all locks, bolts and protective security devices should be put in operation and the house should be inspected, both externally and internally, a minimum of weekly.
 It is also sometimes wise to inform the local police of the situation.
-Any damage noted or repairs required should be immediately reported to the Property Department who will arrange the necessary work. - 7 During an interregnum the PCC are requested to keep the garden tidy and grass cut.
-If there is likely to be a problem with this then the Property Department should be consulted for advice. - 8 Use as a Parish Office or similar parish use of studies or other parts of clergy houses is sometimes permitted by the occupant.
+Any damage noted or repairs required should be immediately reported to the Property Department who will arrange the necessary work. - 11.7 During an interregnum the PCC are requested to keep the garden tidy and grass cut.
+If there is likely to be a problem with this then the Property Department should be consulted for advice.
+To ensure a minimum standard of grounds maintenance, avoid unduly burdening certain churches or parishes and to ensure fairness the diocese offers to meet the cost of lawn mowing during vacancies. - 11.8 Use as a Parish Office or similar parish use of studies or other parts of clergy houses is sometimes permitted by the occupant.
 The Diocese does not approve of such arrangements and any such use is a private arrangement between the individual occupant and the parish.
 Such arrangements must be brought to an end when the occupant vacates.